Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach

-Inspired by this observation, we further design a dynamic bad pair mining (DBPM) algorithm.
+Inspired by these observations, we design a dynamic bad pair mining (DBPM) algorithm.
 The proposed DBPM algorithm addresses the bad positive pair problem with a simple concept: \textbf{identify and suppress}.
 Specifically, DBPM aims for reliable bad positive pair mining and down-weighting in the contrastive training.
 To this end, DBPM first utilizes a \textit{memory module} to track the training behavior of each pair along training process.
-The memory module allows us to identify potential bad positive pairs at each training epoch based on their historical training behaviors.
-Such a dynamic mining scheme makes the identification more reliable.
-For example, a pair that has high contrastive losses throughout the training procedure is more likely be a faulty positive pair than one that occasionally shows a high contrastive loss at just a few training epochs.
+The memory module allows us to dynamically identify potential bad positive pairs at each epoch based on their historical training behaviors, which makes the identification more reliable.
 In addition, we design a \textit{transformation module} to estimate suppressing weights for bad positive pairs.
-With this design, DBPM reliably reduces negative effects of bad positive pairs in the learning process, which in turn improves the quality of learned representations of time series.
+With this design, DBPM reliably reduces negative effects of bad positive pairs in the learning process, which in turn improves the quality of learned representations.